Cartersville Workers' Comp Attorney

 For accidents that occur after July 1, 2019, you will receive two-thirds of your average weekly wage, but no more than $675 a week.

-You can get temporary total benefits for up to 400 weeks.
+You can get these temporary total disability benefits for up to 400 weeks.
 Your benefits may be reduced if you are allowed to return to work with restrictions or you are suspended after returning to work with no restrictions.

 Can You Sue Your Employer?